Champ de Mars: History

 Originally, the Champ de Mars was part of a large flat open area called Grenelle, which was reserved for market gardening.
 Citizens would claim small plots and exploit them by growing fruits, vegetables, and flowers for the local market.
 However, the plain of Grenelle was not an especially fertile place for farming.

 The construction, in 1765, of the École Militaire designed by Ange-Jacques Gabriel, was the first step toward the Champ de Mars in its present form.
 Grounds for military drills were originally planned for an area south of the school, the current location of the place de Fontenoy.
 The choice to build an esplanade to the north of the school led to the erection of the noble facade which today encloses the Champ de Mars.
 The planners leveled the ground, surrounded it with a large ditch and a long avenue of elms, and, as a final touch, the esplanade was enclosed by a fine grille-work fence.

 The Isle of Swans, formerly a riverine islet at the location of the northeastern foot of the Eiffel Tower, was, for the sake of symmetry and pleasing perspectives, attached to the shore.
-(Note that the Isle of Swans discussed here should not be confused with the Isle of Swans that sits in the middle of the Seine downstream and around the next bend in the river, between the fifteenth and sixteenth arrondissements.)
+(The Isle of Swans discussed here should not be confused with the Isle of Swans that sits in the middle of the Seine downstream and around the next bend in the river, between the fifteenth and sixteenth arrondissements.)

 Jacques Charles and the Robert brothers launched the world's first hydrogen-filled balloon from the Champ-de-Mars on 27 August 1783.

 This place witnessed the spectacle and pageantry of some of the best-remembered festivals of the French Revolution.
 On 14 July 1790 the first "Federation Day" celebration (fête de la Fédération), now known as Bastille Day, was held on the Champ de Mars, exactly one year after the storming of the prison.
 The following year, on 17 July 1791, the massacre on the Champ de Mars took place.
 Jean Sylvain Bailly, the first mayor of Paris, became a victim of his own revolution, and was guillotined there on 12 November 1793.

 The Champ de Mars was also the site of the Festival of the Supreme Being on 8 June 1794.
 With a design by the painter Jacques-Louis David, a massive "Altar of the Nation" was built atop an artificial mountain and surmounted by a tree of liberty.
 The festival is regarded as the most successful of its type in the Revolution.
 During the Hundred Days a restored Napoleon held the Champ de Mai ceremony, during which he swore to uphold the Charter of 1815, at the Champ de Mars.

 The Champ de Mars was the site of Expositions Universelles in 1867, 1878, 1889, 1900, and 1937.